Shaun King: Fundraising activities and disputes

 King has repeatedly faced accusations from colleagues and fellow activists of raising money for unclear purposes, or overpromising results from fundraising.
 He has also faced calls of fiscal mismanagement, inattention to his projects, and "radical incompetence."

-In March 2010, while still a pastor, he founded aHomeinHaiti.org as a subsidiary of Courageous Church and used eBay and Twitter to raise $1.5 million to send tents to Haiti after the 2010 Haiti earthquake.
+In March 2010, while still a pastor, he founded aHomeinHaiti.org as a subsidiary of Courageous Church and used eBay and Twitter to raise $1.5 million to send tents to Haiti after the country's devastating 2010 earthquake.
 Desperate Housewives star Eva Longoria was a spokesperson for the campaign.
 King's work for Haiti inspired him to launch TwitChange.com, a charity auction site.
-TwitChange held Twitter charity auctions on eBay where celebrities offered to retweet winning bidders' tweets in exchange for support of a particular charity.
+TwitChange held Twitter charity auctions on eBay, where celebrities offered to retweet winning bidders' tweets in exchange for support of a particular charity.
 One campaign raised funds to build an orphanage in Bonneau, Haiti.
 In 2010, TwitChange won the Mashable Award for "Most Creative Social Good Campaign".

-In 2011, King asked for donations to him online to climb the Seven Summits, but abandoned the effort only a few days into training.
+In 2011, King asked for donations online so he could climb the Seven Summits, but abandoned the effort only a few days into training.

 In 2012, King and web designer Chad Kellough founded HopeMob.org, a charity site that used voting to select a particular person's story and then raise money for that story until its goal was met.
 The money went to an organization which provided for the person's needs, not to the person individually.
 After one goal was met, the next story in line would then get funds raised.
 HopeMob initially raised funds to build their platform in January 2012 on the crowdfunding site Kickstarter.
 Their campaign raised about $125,000.